msupply-foundation/msupply_docs/content/docs/distribution/customer_returns.md

 At this stage, you don't have to check if quantities or other information are correct, you just have to acknowledge that you have received the returned goods from your customer.

-To confirm that an Customer Return has been delivered, click on the `Confirm Delivered` button.
+To confirm that a Customer Return has been delivered, click on the `Confirm Delivered` button.

 Once you have done this: